k2co3-0803-n/log/README.md

 # log (50〜60年後の楽しみ with Shimizu)

+### 2026/07/20
+today was so good day we sent a friend it's about to fly to UC Berkeley and met a lot of old friends, we could have a very meaningful and emotional time.
+Also after the party while my best friends cheered me up and push my box and then I can broke my shell.
+I couldn't have teared the show by myself.
+I cannot express too much thanks to him.
+We are really good team.
+We can do it.
+Let's go I hope to gather again with all the people who attended today until that just keep in health and spend their own way.
+Good luck.

 ### 2026/07/19
 Today also I was very productive.
 The one thing that is most impressive today was I met a guy who is doing business in satellite interstate communications and then I had a discussion with him and then I can dip my knowledge towards my research.
 Also satellite communications.
 I feel like I'm in the right field right now thank you very much.